jimz011/homekit-infused/README.md

 ### How to use

 Prerequisites:
-- Home Assistant 0.96.x or 0.97.x or 0.98.x (note: personal themes are broken since 0.97.x if you want to use themes you will have to set them globally!
+- Home Assistant 0.98.x or 0.99.x (note: personal themes are broken since 0.97.x if you want to use themes you will have to set them globally!
 This means the theme will change for ALL users.
 It might be my own mistake of having weird css or it might be an error in HA itself.
 Only time will tell)
 - A bunch of custom-cards, see below for links
 - Patience
 - Some more patience